PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What am I going to do?"
 Boltac thought hard.
 Set his jaw, narrowed his eyes and then fell dead asleep.

-# Aftermath, Boltac lives#
+# 11

-When Boltac awoke, he was in his bed.
-Bright light streamed in through the window and he came back to consciousness slowly and from a great distance.
+When Boltac awoke, he was in his bed with bright light streaming in through his window.
+He returned to consciousness slowly and from a great distance.
 At first he couldn't remember how he had gotten here, or what had happened.
 Then, as the memory of it flooded back, he became fearful.
-Unable to tell what might be fantastic dream from terrible reality, he flung back the covers.
+Unable to separate fantastic dream from terrible reality, he flung back the covers.
 His leg was straight.
 His shirt was ripped, but the skin underneath was perfect and unscarred.
-That potion was magic.
+That really had been a *magic* potion.
+Hell of a way to find out.

 He got out of bed and stretched.
 Then he went downstairs.

 At the foot of the narrow stairs, he found Relan asleep in a pile of cloaks.
-Even in his sleep he clutching the sword the Boltac had given him.
+Even in his sleep he clutched the sword the Boltac had given him.
 Boltac nudged him with his boot and jumped back.

-"Ahh!"
-Relan awoke with a jerk.
-When he saw Boltac above him on the stairs he said, "I was standing guard.
+"Ahh!" screamed Relan awaking with a start.
+When he that it was Boltac  he said, "I was standing guard.
 In case those things came back."

-"No kid, that's sleeping guard," Boltac softened a little, "But, uh, I appreciate it."
-Boltac stepped over the boy and brought out a loaf thick black bread and some butter.
+"No kid, that's sleeping guard."
+Boltac softened a little, "But, uh, I appreciate it."
+Boltac stepped over the boy and brought out a loaf of thick black bread and some butter.
 "C'mon, breakfast."

 They ate in silence for a while.
 Relan asked, "What were those things?"